The dangerous challenge that Alexa threw to a 10-year-old girl and made Amazon change its settings

 Many metals conduct electricity, and inserting them into live sockets can cause electric shock, fire, and other damage.

 The girl’s mother said on Twitter that she intervened and yelled, “No, Alexa, no!”
-And he related that his daughter said that he is “too smart to do something like that.”
+And he said that his daughter said that he is “too smart to do something like that.”

-I was right there and yelled, No, Alexa, no! ” like it was a dog.
-My daughter says she is too smart to do something like that anyway.

 Amazon told the BBC in a statement that it had updated Alexa to prevent the assistant from recommending such activity in the future.